 Do you understand how to check your work for citations?
 (Click here for Citation Error Channel).
-All submissions are checked for Overly-Processed responses, Plagiarism, and Artificial Intelligence.
+All submissions are checked for Plagiarism and Artificial Intelligence.
 Suspected submitted assignments are subject to an in-person/video chat oral defense of the material.